juancarlosjr97/react-firebase-playground/README.md

 Hosting URL: https://react-firebase-playground-neo.web.app
 ```

-This make the react app available on a live environment accessible from the internet.
+This makes the react app available on a live environment accessible from the internet.

 After this has been completed, we can commit all the changes to save the current work state to the repository.

 ### Adding Real Time Counter using Firebase

-Utilizing Firestore, a counter is employed to dynamically track changes in real-time.
+Utilizing Firestore, a counter is employed to dynamically track changes in realtime.

 #### Create React Hook useCounter